Quantum spacetime from constraints: wave equations and fields: Introduction

 \section{Introduction}

 In the quantum gravity literature, quantum reference frames have been suggested to play a key role in formulating a consistent and workable quantum theory of gravity \cite{dewitt,afundamental,QG1,QG2}.
-This idea stems from the observation that, in the absence of an external classical background, notions such as time and space must be defined relationally, with respect to other quantum degrees of freedom.
-The Page and Wootters (PaW) mechanism \cite{pagewootters,wootters,pagearrow} offers a compelling framework in this direction: by considering the Universe as a globally constrained quantum system and treating time as an internal degree of freedom (encoded in a suitably chosen clock subsystem) it becomes possible to recover the Schrödinger dynamics of a subsystem conditioned on the clock (see also Refs.~\cite{lloydmaccone,vedral,vedraltemperature,chapter2,nostro,nostro2,nostro3,librotommi,nostro4,interacting,timedilation,simile,simile2,review,review2,scalarparticles,dirac,foti,brukner,esp1,esp2}).
+This idea stems from the observation that, in the absence of an external classical background, notions such as time and space must be defined relationally with respect to other quantum degrees of freedom.
+This viewpoint is deeply rooted in canonical approaches to quantum gravity, in particular in quantum geometrodynamics, where the dynamics of the Universe is encoded in global constraints.
+These include the Hamiltonian constraint and the diffeomorphism constraints, which are implemented through the Wheeler--DeWitt equation \cite{dewitt,isham}.
+In this framework, the global state of the Universe is stationary, and temporal evolution can only be recovered in a relational or approximate manner, giving rise to the so-called \lq\lq problem of time\rq\rq.

+The Page and Wootters (PaW) mechanism \cite{pagewootters,wootters,pagearrow} provides a concrete realization of this idea.
+By partitioning the total Hilbert space into subsystems and identifying one of them as a quantum clock, it becomes possible to recover an effective Schrödinger evolution for the remaining degrees of freedom, conditioned on the clock observable.
+In this way, time is not introduced as an external parameter, but rather emerges from correlations within a globally constrained quantum state.
+This framework has been further developed and clarified over the years, addressing conceptual and technical issues related to the definition of time observables, conditional states, and the role of entanglement in generating dynamical evolution (see, e.g., Refs.~\cite{lloydmaccone,vedral,vedraltemperature,chapter2,nostro,nostro2,nostro3,librotommi,nostro4,interacting,timedilation,simile,simile2,review,review2,scalarparticles,dirac,foti,brukner,esp1,esp2}).

+In parallel, significant progress has been made in the formulation of quantum reference frames (QRFs), where physical laws are expressed relative to quantum systems rather than classical observers.
+These approaches have demonstrated that quantum theory admits a consistent, observer-dependent formulation, in which different choices of reference frame correspond to different but equivalent descriptions of the same physical situation~\cite{change1,change2,change3,change4,change5,change6,change7,change8,change9,hoehn1,hoehn2,hoehn3}.
+More recent developments have extended these ideas beyond purely kinematical settings, exploring relational descriptions that incorporate aspects of spacetime and address situations in which both temporal and spatial notions are defined relationally (see Refs.~\cite{giacomini,nuovo1,nuovo2,nuovo3}).

+Related lines of research have also explored the possibility of formulating quantum mechanics directly in terms of spacetime or global constraints, without relying on a preferred external time parameter.
+In particular, spacetime quantum formulations and action-based approaches have been developed, including treatments with dynamical foliations, path-integral constructions, and extensions to both bosonic and fermionic systems \cite{dias1,dias2,dias3,dias4}.
+Other works have investigated the emergence of quantum space and time, as well as relativistic quantum dynamics, from closely related conceptual perspectives \cite{nuovo32}.
+These approaches collectively suggest that the standard dynamical laws of quantum theory may arise from deeper, constraint-based structures.